MileHacker Logo

 • Cristo de las Noas: Accessible daily by Teleférico or road.
 Entrance to sanctuary area usually free.
 Teleférico ride a separate fee.

 • Canal de la Perla: Check official website or local the tourist information office for current operating hours and guided tour availability.
-Small entrance fee applies.
+Small you have to pay to get in.

-• Teleférico Torreón: Operating hours vary; consult local listings or official website to check current schedules and round-trip fees.
+• Teleférico Torreón: Operating hours vary; consult local listings or official website for current schedules and round-trip fees.

-• Cristo de las Noas: Visit late afternoon for golden hour photography and spectacular sunset views.
+• Cristo de las Noas: Visit late afternoon for the hour after sunrise or before sunset photography and spectacular sunset views.

 • Canal de la Perla: Guided tours historical context.